Last Updated on October 6, 2023 by Samantha Harris

-Tortoises can easily tumble, flip over, and land the wrong way up if the ground beneath their feet is uneven.
-Since tortoises love climbing and exploring, the likelihood of this happening is even higher.
+Tortoises can tumble, flip over, and land upside down if the ground beneath their feet is uneven.
+Since tortoises love climbing and exploring their territory, they can get flipped on their backs.

-To get off their backs, most tortoises extend their necks, brace their heads against the ground, and push.
-Their legs will flail to rock them side to side until they get the necessary leverage to roll onto their feet.
+Tortoises can get off their backs by extending their necks, bracing their heads against the ground, and pushing.
+Their legs will flail to rock them from side to side until they gain enough momentum to roll over.

-Some tortoises have domed shells that make this rocking easier.
-Others have a saddleback shape that requires energy to self-right, but they have the strength to do it.
+Some tortoises have domed shells that make rocking easier, while others have a saddleback shape that requires more energy to self-right, but they have the strength to do it.

 Can A Tortoise Turn Itself Over?

-With that said, it’s never a guarantee that a tortoise can turn itself over.
-Self-righting is an adaptive behavior, but certain factors can prevent a tortoise from successfully righting itself.
-This can include:
+However, it’s not guaranteed that a tortoise can turn itself over.
+Self-righting is an adaptive behavior, but certain factors can prevent a tortoise from successfully righting itself, including:

-Nonetheless, a tortoise can usually get off its back without your assistance.
-If you notice it struggling for more than a minute or two, however, help it out.
-If it appears stuck for several minutes, you should intervene to ensure it doesn’t remain stuck on its back or exhaust itself.
+A tortoise can usually get off its back without assistance.
+However, if you notice a tortoise struggling for more than 1-2 minutes, you should put it back on its feet.

 Can A Tortoise Get Off Its Back?

-The domed shape allows for more efficient side-to-side rocking so that the tortoise can get off its back.
-However, the saddleback shape allows the tortoise to extend its legs and neck better, so it can get more leverage to flip.
+The domed shape allows for more efficient side-to-side rocking so the tortoise can get off its back, while the saddleback shape enables the tortoise to extend its legs and neck better to gain leverage to flip.